marcopeereboom/toyz80/README.md

 The idea is to get to CP/M 2.2 compatibility and then build this fictional computer in actual hardware.

-Currently UT (Unit Test) is rigged in and there is a basic Z80 computer being emulated with minimal opcode support.
+Currently UT (Unit Test) is rigged in and there is a basic Z80 computer being emulated that has a console and supports about 75% of the opcodes.

 In order to play with this code follow the following steps:
 1. Install Go.